Mental Health First Aid USA

 Mental Health First Aid offers exactly what you need.

 Rita Limbaugh, Training Director for the Mental Health Center, is certified as an instructor in both Mental Health First Aid (MHFA) and Youth MHFA.
-She is currently seeking participants for a MHFA class scheduled for June 17 and 19 from 1:30-5:30 p.m. and a Youth MHFA class scheduled for July 9 and 10 from 1:30-5:30 p.m.
-Both classes are *free to participants and will be held in the Community Room of the Mental Health Center at 4040 Memorial Parkway, SW, Suite E. Anyone who would like to enroll should contact Rita at email@example.com or at (256) 705-6379.
-If either of these dates is not convenient for you, please contact Rita for other options.
+She is currently seeking participants for a Youth MHFA class scheduled for August 28 and September 4 from 1:30-5:30 p.m.
+This class is *free to participants and will be held in the Community Room of the Mental Health Center at 4040 Memorial Parkway, SW, Suite E. Anyone who would like to enroll should contact Rita at email@example.com or at (256) 705-6379.
+If these dates are not convenient for you, please contact Rita for other options.

 Rita, or co-instructor Walter Ballard, is available to offer MHFA training to groups of 8 - 24 who desire to gain skills to help any adult developing a mental health problem or experiencing a mental health crisis.
 The 8-hour course presents an overview of mental illnesses and substance use disorders in the U.S. and introduces participants to risk factors and warning signs of mental health problems, builds understanding of their impact on individuals, families and communities, and overviews common treatments and resources.
 Participants learn a 5-Step Action Plan that includes skills, resources, and knowledge needed to help an individual in crisis connect with appropriate professional, peer, family, social, and self-help care.